arsham/expipe/README.md

 This is an early release and it is under heavy development.
 There will be a lot of changes soon but I'm planning to finalise the API as soon as I can.
 I hope you enjoy it!

-Expvastic can read from any endpoints that provides expvar data and ships them to (elasticsearch)[https://github.com/elastic/elasticsearch].
-You can inspect the metrics with (kibana)[https://github.com/elastic/kibana] (dashboar is provided)[https://github.com/arsham/expvastic/blob/master/bin/dashboard.json].
+Expvastic can read from any endpoints that provides expvar data and ships them to [elasticsearch](https://github.com/elastic/elasticsearch).
+You can inspect the metrics with [kibana](https://github.com/elastic/kibana) [dashboard is provided](https://github.com/arsham/expvastic/blob/master/bin/dashboard.json).

 Please refer to golang's [expvar documentation](https://golang.org/pkg/expvar/) for more information.